manasakudumu/custom-shell/README.md

 # Custom Unix Shell in C

-This project implements a custom Unix shell in C. It supports command parsing, built-in commands, foreground and background execution, file redirection, piping, and basic signal handling.
+This project implements a custom Unix shell in C. It supports command parsing, built-in commands, background and foreground execution, file redirection, piping, job control, and basic signal handling.

 ## Features